 Command-line tool for simulating predictive datasets from MrBayes' output.

-predsim is a command-line tool for simulating predictive datasets from MrBayes output files.
+predsim is a simple command-line tool for simulating predictive datasets from MrBayes output files.
 Datasets can be simulated under the GTR+G+I substitution model or any nested variant available in MrBayes (JC69, HKY85 etc.).
-The script uses Seq-Gen for simulating the DNA-sequences and builds on the third-party libraries DendroPy and pandas.
+The script uses Seq-Gen for simulating the DNA-sequences and builds on the third-party library DendroPy.

 Source repository: https://github.com/jmenglund/predsim